livseibert5/BreakoutGame/doc/DESIGN.md

 setPowerUp in Main to check for that type of Powerup, and have that if statement trigger a new powerup action.

-**Levels** - Create a new .txt file with a level layout on it and add it the data folder.
+**Levels** - Create a new .txt file with a level layout on it and add it to the data folder.
 Add an if statement in setupGame in GameController to handle the new level number and read in the correct file.
 Change handleWin in Main so that the win happens after the new level, and not after the third